USAA NSF Fee Guide

 Have your points of leverage ready

+How you construct your argument to get an NSF fee refunded is much the same as how you’d fight for an overdraft fee.
 Have you been financially affected by COVID-19?
-Is this penalty a rare occurrence?
+Do you rarely get NSF or overdraft fees?
 Are you a loyal customer who has banked with USAA for an extended period of time?
+Was your USAA bank account opened a long time ago, and has it always been in good standing?
 Do you have multiple accounts with the bank?
-Do you make regular deposits?
+Do you make regular deposits to your USAA bank account?

 Be patient, persistent, and prepared not to get a refund every time

 Finally, you have to be willing to lose some negotiations.
+You may only get a partial refund or no refund at all.
 Try not to get discouraged, but do try to take the necessary steps to avoid NSF fees in the future.

 Cushion helps you waste less money, save more, and live a financially healthier life.
 We monitor your bank and credit card accounts 24/7, find and alert you about pesky fees, let you know which fees are negotiable, which banks are cooperative, and can even automatically negotiate on your behalf.* To date, Cushion has secured customers more than $11 million in bank and credit card fee refunds—and we’re just getting started.